ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

-A node is a decision made by an actor.
-A link between nodes is a causal link as one actors decision/action propagates another.
+A node is a decision made by an actor (who and what).
+A link between nodes is a causal link as one actors decision/action propagates another (why).
 A situation is a grouping of nodes and links, that evolves over time.

 The key skill is to understand a **"situation"**:

 * Understanding the "who" - Identifying the actors in this situation.
 Done by putting yourself into the perspective of the actors.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.
+The connecting glue between nodes.

-The trick is to build an understanding of situations by connecting the nodes together across time.
+The trick is to build an understanding of situations by connecting the nodes together across time by asking why.

 <blockquote>